-By using their expertise to help non-profits with their most pressing problems, employees are able to make a sustainable difference to the organisation and communities they serve.
-At the same time, employees benefit from this experience as they come back re-energised and return to GSK with fresh insights, ideas, and a renewed connection to our mission to help people “do more, feel better, live longer.”
+By using their expertise to help non-profits with their most pressing problems, employees make a sustainable difference to communities they serve.
+At the same time, our employees benefit from this experience as they come back to GSK re-energised, with fresh insights or ideas, and with a renewed connection to our mission to help people “do more, feel better, live longer.”

-The impact of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
+The benefits of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
 For example:

 By giving our greatest resource, our people, to support our NGO partners’ most pressing needs, we aim to contribute real and lasting value to society.
 PULSE volunteers focus not only on the communities’ needs, but also on building staff and programmatic capacity so that their impact is sustainable.